tenthbit/protocol/protocol.md

 The 10bit protocol is JSON-based, and transported via a TLS connection to **TCP port `10817`**.
 Every packet is serialized into a JSON representation, which is then sent over the SSL socket, terminated with a UNIX newline (`"\n"`).
 After the other party receives the packet and decrypts it, it can parse the JSON into whatever internal representation it likes most.

 The SSL transport is basic for now, though SSL keys may later be used to authorize clients to their account.
-When available, the protocol should be advertised by the server as `10bit/0.1` (via NPN or ALPN).
-A gzip transport may be enabled between SSL and the JSON by negotiating a `10bit-gzip/0.1` protocol through NPN/ALPN.
+When available, the protocol should be advertised by the server as `10bit` (via NPN or ALPN).
+A gzip transport may be enabled between SSL and the JSON by negotiating a `10bit-gzip` protocol through NPN/ALPN.
 A server MAY choose to accept the gzip request when available and allowed.

-Servers may also take advantage of the NPN/ALPN mechanism by offering an HTTP and/or SPDY transport.
-When combined with CORS, this allows for a clean webchat implementation.
-Consider that CORS may require handling an OPTIONS request in addition to the websocket's UPGRADE request.
+Servers may also take advantage of the NPN/ALPN mechanism by offering a websocket transport.
+This allows for a clean webchat implementation.
+Consider that it's up to the server to deny webchats running on unknown domains, if desired.
+Websockets are a message-based protocol, unlike TCP's stream-based, so JSON should not be newline-terminated.

 ### JSON payload

 Most packets have a similar base structure, consisting of:
 * `id`: ID; key containing a unique ID for the *action* which caused the packet.
-Useful for mesh linking and some context perks
+Useful for mesh linking and some context perks.
-* `ts`: timestamp; UNIX timestamp for when the packet was first received/processed through a server node, in milliseconds
+* `ts`: timestamp; UNIX timestamp for when the packet was first received/processed through a server node, in milliseconds.
 * `rm`: room; Unique ID (hex string) identifying the topic that this payload is in reference to.
 Not present if not applicable.
-* `op`: operation; Common `op`s are `ack`, `error`, `auth`, `find`, `act`, `join`, `leave`, and `meta`
+* `op`: operation; Common `op`s are `act`, `auth`, `join`, `leave`, and `meta`.
 * `sr`: source; origin of the action.
 May be a username (`danopia`), server (`@10b.it`), or federated user (`danopia@10b.it`).
 * `ex`: extra; `op`-specific data, in an object.
 Data in `ex` that can not be ignored is the same for all instances of a particular `op`.
 The data in `ex` MUST be transmitted as it was recieved by the server - that is, it should be considered to be immutable. `ex` MAY contain data other than what is set out in this document, but it will always be safe to ignore it and simply pass it on to the clients if acting as a server, or simply not handle if acting as a client.